Probesys/lotemplate/README.md

 Then use the following routes :

-*all routes take a secret key in the header, key `secret_key`, that correspond to the secret key configured in the [.env](.env) file.
+*all routes take a secret key in the header, key `secretkey`, that correspond to the secret key configured in the [.env](.env) file.
 If no secret key is configured, the secret key isn't required at request.*

 - `/`